projectcalico/calico/networking/ipv6.md

        },
    ```
 1. Add the following environment variables to the calico-node Daemonset in the `calico.yaml` file.
-Be sure to set the value for `CALICO_IPV6POOL_CIDR` to the desired pool; it should match the `--cluster-cidr` passed to the kube-controller-manager and to kube-proxy.
+Be sure to set the value for `CALICO_IPV6POOL_CIDR` to the desired IP pool; it should match the `--cluster-cidr` passed to the kube-controller-manager and to kube-proxy.

    ```yaml
    - name: CALICO_IPV6POOL_CIDR